ButterscotchRunner/Butterscotch/README.md

 * `--seed=Seed`: Sets a fixed seed for the runner, useful for reproduceable runs.
 * `--print-rooms`: Prints all rooms to the console, along with all objects present in the room.
 * `--print-declared-functions`: Prints all declared GML scripts by the game.
+* `--print-unknown-functions`: Prints all GML scripts currently unimplemented in Butterscotch by the game.
 * `--print-objects`: Prints all objects definitions of the game.
 * `--disassemble`: Dissassembles a specific script.
 * `--record-inputs`: Records user inputs.